AnggaR96s/Reforestation/README.md

-## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.